yasin9064/yasin-portfolio/blueprint.md

 - **Theme:** Dark, futuristic, and tech-inspired.
 - **Font:** Orbitron, a geometric sans-serif typeface, is used for headings and body text to create a cohesive, modern look.
-- **Color Palette:** The primary colors are black, white, and a vibrant magenta (#ff00c1), with accents of cyan (#00fff9) for a striking visual contrast.
+- **Color Palette:** The primary colors are black, white, and a vibrant cyan (#7df9ff), with accents of magenta (#ff00c1) for a striking visual contrast.
 - **Layout:** The main page features a three-column layout, with a central column for the main content and two side columns for additional information.
 Project cards are displayed in a horizontally scrollable row with a fixed width and height, ensuring a consistent and organized presentation.
 - **Visual Effects:** A "glitch" effect is applied to the main heading for a dynamic, eye-catching animation.
-Project cards have a subtle lift and shadow effect on hover.
+Project cards and other elements are wrapped in an "ElectricBorder" component, which adds a vibrant, animated border.
+The border has a subtle chaos effect and a soft glow, creating a futuristic feel.
 - **Iconography:** The application uses modern, interactive icons to enhance user understanding and navigation.
 - **Interactivity:** Buttons, links, and other interactive elements have a shadow and glow effect to create a tactile feel.